-Transit and alternative modes of transportation and walking are key factors to improving air quality, reducing greenhouse gases, and improving environmental sustainability.
+Public transit, alternative modes of transportation and walking are key factors to improving air quality, reducing greenhouse gases and improving environmental sustainability.
 Making improvements to the public transportation system was also seen as important to the economic vitality of Pasadena's commercial corridors.
-Transit can also be linked to traffic, since many believe an increase in transit use can help reduce traffic on major arterials.
-Support for the streetcar/trolley system can be linked to economic development, since it can be seen a tool to make the Central District more competitive as a commercial hub and center for tourism.
-In addition, walking and biking can be linked to transit, since many people walk to transit stops.
+Transit can also be linked to traffic, as many believe an increase in transit use can help reduce traffic on major arterials.
+Support for the streetcar/trolley system can be linked to economic development, as it can be seen as a tool to make the Central District more competitive as a commercial hub and center for tourism.
+In addition, walking and biking can be linked to transit, since many people walk or ride to transit stops.